-Irrespective of the overall presence of independent directors on the board, we believe that a board should be wholly free of people who have identifiable conflicts of interest.
-Accordingly, we recommend shareholders withhold votes from the following types of affiliated or inside directors in nearly all circumstances:
+We believe that a board should be wholly free of people who have identifiable conflicts of interest.
+Accordingly, we generally recommend shareholders withhold votes from affiliated or inside directors in the following circumstances:

 - 1. A CFO currently serving on the board.
 In our view, the CFO holds a unique position relative to financial reporting and disclosure to shareholders.
 Given the critical importance of financial disclosure and reporting, we believe the CFO should report to the board and not be a member of it. - 2.
-A director who is on an excessive number of boards: We will typically recommend voting against a director who serves as an executive officer of any public company while serving on a total of more than three public company boards (i.e., their own company's board and two others), and any other director who serves on a total of more than six public company boards.21 - 3.
-A director, or an immediate family member of a director, who provided the company with material professional services at any time during the past year.22 These material services may include consulting or financial services to the company.
-Directors who receive compensation from the company will have to make unnecessarily complicated decisions that may pit their interests against those of the shareholders they serve.23 - 4.
+A director, or an immediate family member of a director, who provides material consulting or other material professional services to the company.
+These services may include legal, consulting, or financial services.
+We question the need for the company to have consulting relationships with its directors.
+We view such relationships as creating conflicts for directors, since they may be forced to weigh their own interests against shareholder interests when making board decisions.
+In addition, a company's decisions regarding where to turn for the best professional services may be compromised when doing business with the professional services firm of one of the company's directors.
+However, we will consider the specific nature of the professional services relationship between the company and a director and the independence profile of the board and its key committees. - 3.
 A director, or an immediate family member of a director, who engages in, or receives benefits from, commercial deals, including perquisite type grants from the company, which we believe may force the director in question to make unnecessarily complicated decisions that pit his/her interests against those of shareholders.
 Given the pool of director talent and the limited number of directors on any board, we believe shareholders are best served by directors who are independent of such relationships.